-Further information can be found here: Curriculum-Intention_Implementation-and-Impact-at-LHPSN-2022
+Further information can be found in our policy here: The LHPSN Curriculum 2023-2024

 We have also ensured that the knowledge that we want our children to acquire is organised into subject disciplines.
 This means that we teach individual subjects such as History, Geography, Art, Design Technology and Modern Foreign Languages.
 We treat each subject separately so that pupils have a very clear understanding of what is important about each subject and that their knowledge and skills progress systematically over time in each area of the curriculum.
 We engage with subject experts and subject associations, in addition to capitalising on the expertise of our subject leaders within school, to ensure that what we choose to include in our curriculum is the very best that it can be.